Journeys & Experiences

 Best Time To Visit:

-I would personally suggest you visit during the months of September & October after the monsoon clouds float away!
+I would personally suggest you visit during September & October after the monsoon clouds float away!
 The sky is usually clearer, and the azure waters invariably make everything surreal.

 The months of July & August usually witness a major footfall in the valley, and thus, you’ll often find yourself surrounded by too many people!
 Also, there are possibilities of sudden showers, although the lake looks pretty gorgeous with the lush greens, growing on all sides.

-I’ve not seen how the lake appears in the months of December / January, but I wish to be there at some point in time, to gaze at the frozen Chandra Taal.
+I’ve not seen how the lake appears in December / January, but I wish to be there at some point in time, to gaze at the frozen Chandra Taal.

 Where To Stay: